simonmclean/pretty-vanilla-tabline.nvim/README.md

 ### formatter

-Use this to display how the icon, title and window count are displayed.
-The example below changes the order, and change the `[]` surrounding the window count to `()`.
+Use this to change how the icon, title and window count are displayed.
+The example below swaps the order, and changes the `[]` surrounding the window count to `()`.

 ```lua
 require 'pretty-vanilla-tabline'.setup {